Ekkehard-Schulze/precision-temperature-logger/README.md

 ![Sensor before and after coating with epoxy resin](https://github.com/Ekkehard-Schulze/precision-temperature-logger/blob/main/hardware_sensor_breakout_boards/TMP117_in_CyA.JPG)

 TMP117A sensor soldered to wires and coated with cyanoacrylate after years of lab use.
+This was done to minimize the size of the sensor.
 Avoid outdoor use of cyanoacrylate polymer (CyA) coated sensors; UV light deteriorates CyA.
+The scale is mm.

 ![Openlog adaption](https://github.com/Ekkehard-Schulze/precision-temperature-logger/blob/main/images/Openlog_adaption.jpg)